melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 Security of a system is often overlooked or not considered important enough.
 Some might think not about the possible consequences, which might result in a hacked or compromised server.
 Maybe sensitive data gets stolen or encrypted with major consequences.

-A collection of tools, techniques and best pratices to reduce such vulnerabilities are called system hardening.
+A collection of _tools, techniques and best pratices_ can help to reduce such vulnerabilities.
+This process is called **system hardening**.

-With the recent hacks or data breaches over the past years across different big companies, including but not limited by: PayPal, LastPast, T-Mobile, MailChimp, Cash App, Netflix, Dropbox, OpenSea, Twitter...
+We have seen quote a lot of hacks and data breaches over the past years across different big companies, including but not limited to: PayPal, LastPast, T-Mobile, MailChimp, Netflix, Dropbox, OpenSea, Twitter...

-Therefore it's wise to also validate the security of your Linux system / server.
-I will give some best pratices on the host OS level and later I will focus on several Docker security improvements.

 ![LastPass was hacked](/images/2023/02/lastpass-hacked.webp)

+---

+Security is important and it's wise to also validate the security of your Linux system or server.
+I split this article in three sections, first hardening tools, then some best pratices on the **host OS** level and next we focus on several **Docker** security improvements.
+Let's first start with some toolings:

-## Harding Host Tools
+## Hardening Tools

 There exists _many_ different hardening tools, which will help you identify best practices or other possible vulnerabilities that requires your attention.

 We will mainly focus on the two listed below.
-And since both tools will give a lot of feedback back, we can't cover all suggestions the tools will report back.
+And since both tools will give a lot of feedback, we can't cover all suggestions the tool reports back.
 However, this blog article should give you a head start.

 ### Docker Bench for Security {#docker-bench-security}